How to Become an Autodidact (5 Steps to Be Self-Taught)

-Autodidacts remain open-minded and flexible with their thinking, and don't see formal education as being the only means to gaining an education.
-Because of this, autodidacts can navigate the academic box and take what they want from it, but that is only the beginning of their journey.
+Autodidacts remain open-minded and flexible with their thinking.
+They don't see formal education as being the only means to gaining an education.
+Because of this, autodidacts can navigate the academic box and take what they want from it.
+But that is only the beginning of their journey.

 5. Avoiding the rising costs of learning through conventional schools.

 For example, Wikipedia is the first free-to-use encyclopedia that is accessible by the global community—and it is continuously updated.
-With access to such a wealth of knowledge, people can avoid paying tuition for conventional learning, and instead research what they want to on their own time.
+With access to such a wealth of knowledge, people can avoid paying tuition for conventional learning.
+Instead they can research what they want to on their own time.

-6. Opening up of unique opportunities for autodidacts who possess specialized skills or knowledge.
+6. Unique opportunities for autodidacts who possess specialized skills or knowledge.

 For example, Julian Assange is a famous autodidact who opened up his own opportunity for success with his specialized skill.
 He is a self-taught computer genius who figured out how to hack into computers at the age of 16.
-This eventually led him to establish WikiLeaks, and allowed him to bring to light some classified documents and war videos that were government property.
+This eventually led him to establish WikiLeaks.

 Can Anyone Be an Autodidact?